BennyTMT/DL_Privacy/README.md

 Do NOT use the contents of this repository in applications which handle sensitive data.
 The author accepts no liability for privacy infringements - use the contents of this repository solely at your own discretion.
 We conduct all the experiments in **public data set**, such as LFW or CASIA.

-One can conduct the whole project by

-We will put our experiment files in this documents gradually.

-If there are something you are interested in, **Plz Contact Us**
+## Contact

+We will continue to update this project later.
+If you are intesested in our project please contact us here or send email to me (***mttan@smu.edu.sg***).
+We welcome your communication very much.